A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: Introduction

-Other typical High-Level coordinators could be found in \cite{Hult2016,henk2017} and references therein.
-The authors developed a collision set (CS) based strategy, where the coordination was formulated as a mixed integer programming (MIP) problem, and solved by introducing auxiliary variables.
-Since the single-CS solution was not efficient, the authors in \cite{Mo2018, Liu2019, liu2020} tried to extend it to a Multi-Collision Sets (MCS) model to improve the traffic capacity with a certain increase in the computational time.
-Moreover, authors in \cite{wangmengqi2018,liu2020} also considered the intersection {\it stability} when vehicles enter the intersection queue continuously, which were rarely discussed before.
-In all investigations above, vehicles adopted linear maneuver models, by which the coordination framework could be simplified.
-However, the space resources of the two dimensional intersection could not be fully exploited.
-In \cite{Pan2023}, the authors added the friction losses and power train into the kinematical models, to achieved more realistic solutions.
+Other typical high-level coordinators can be found in \cite{Hult2016,henk2017} and related references.
+These studies developed a strategy based on collision sets (CS), which is representative to formulating CS coordination as a mixed-integer programming (MIP) problem and solving it by introducing auxiliary variables\cite{Wang2018}.
+Since a single CS solution was not efficient, efforts were made to extend it to a multi-collision sets (MCS) model to improve traffic capacity with a certain increase in computational time \cite{Mo2018, Liu2019}.
+Moreover, some researchers also considered the ``stability'' of the intersection when vehicles continuously enter the intersection queue \cite{liu2020}, a topic rarely discussed before.
+What's more, Zhang\cite{zhangicas2021} provided a novel solution approach for the single CS strategy and incorporates local obstacle avoidance into the coordination of intersection control.
+However, in these investigations, vehicles adopted linear maneuver models, limiting the exploitation of the two-dimensional intersection's spatial resources.
+In \cite{Pan2023}, the authors incorporated friction losses and power train into the kinematic models to achieve more realistic solutions.
+The authors of \cite{Luo2022} proposed a method based on Deep Reinforcement Learning (DRL).
+This method fixes the lateral path of the vehicle and generates a speed profile.
+However, due to the fact that learning-based methods require a pre-determined model, this approach is not suitable for dynamic traffic environments (variable vehicle size and dynamics models).
+Additionally, in scenarios with a large number of vehicles, the efficiency of traffic flow can be compromised by vehicle grouping.

-Another research trend was to adopt existing ego planners (also called as {\it Low-Level} planner in this paper) to the intersection coordinator, by proper modeling improvements \cite{motion2016,fan2018,zhangicas2021}.
-There may exist two problems.
-First, the ego planner was mainly designed for highway driving.
-Therefore, when they were used in the intersection with multiple CAVs, unpredictable deadlocks, or even accidents may occur due to the greedy nature of ego planners \cite{Perronnet2019}.
-Furthermore, most ego planners were based on a path-velocity iterative searching architecture, where was inefficient in cooperative CAV coordination.
-In \cite{fan2018}, the reference paths introduced from the High-Level planner frequently made the optimization problem infeasible.